-Commander: Major H.S.
+Commander of On Board Troops: Major H.S.
 Blanshard, Fort Garry Horse Loaded at Hard 'G3': at 0730 hrs, 03 Jun 44 Landed on Beach: NAN WHITE, at H + 60, 'D' Day

 The following is a diagram of a "typical" landing craft load of Fort Garry Horse tanks and soft-skin vehicles, along with universal carriers and 6 pdr AT guns from other units also landing on D-Day.